A black duck swimming in water that is reflecting leaves and the sky from above. banner image

 Ponds

-Some ponds are designed to act as silt traps, preventing flood debris from washing into the main ponds and so disrupting pond life and reducing water depth.
+We have designed some of the Garden's ponds to act as silt traps.
+This design prevents flood debris from washing into the main ponds, which disrupts pond life and reduces water depth.